-Provide required PE certifications for environmental barrier and SSDS (if required) to Construction Management that the systems were installed and functioning properly in accordance with the Contract Documents.
+- Provide required PE certifications for environmental barrier and SSDS (if required) to Construction Management that the systems were installed and functioning properly in accordance with the Contract Documents. - Provide photographs that exposed soils have been removed to the depths required by the Contract Documents and backfilled with environmentally clean fill.